Valuation Basics: Understanding the Income Approach

 Project managers and financial analysts working in big companies also use this method to determine if a given project would be a good investment.
 They use this method even when investors want to pay more money now in anticipation of greater future gains.

-This method suggests that business value equals the present value of its projected future earnings plus the present value of the terminal value.
+This variation of the income approach suggests that business value equals the present value of its projected future earnings plus the present value of the terminal value.

 The valuation process begins with the analysts projecting the business’ expected future cash flow over an extended period.
 The most commonly projected items include capital expenses, operating costs, revenue, and working capital.
 Analysts then discount the future cash flows to arrive at the present value.
 They usually apply steep discount rates ranging from 30 percent to 60 percent for start-ups.